How Do I Boost My WiFi Signal?

 Unfortunately, no. The signal frequencies for WiFi and cellular are so different that there are no antennas currently on the market capable of boosting both.
-In addition, WiFi boosters are designed to be placed indoors, whereas cell phone signal boosters need an outdoor antenna in order to capture existing signal.
+In addition, WiFi boosters are designed to be placed indoors, whereas cellular boosters need an outdoor cellular antenna in order to capture existing signal.

-Can I Use the Same Antennas on a WiFi Booster and Cell Phone Signal Booster?
+Can I Use the Same Antennas on a WiFi Booster and Cell Signal Booster?

 WiFi and cellular devices use different frequencies to capture and transmit signals.

 Cellular devices use frequencies between 800 MHz and 2100 MHz.
-Cell phone signal boosters use either omni-directional or uni-directional (or “yagi”) antennas depending on where you live and how you are capturing the signal.
+Cell signal boosters use either omni-directional or uni-directional (or “yagi”) antennas depending on where you live and how you are capturing the signal.
 Normally, directional antennas are recommended for the strongest signal.
-Cell phone signal boosters require another antenna inside your home.
+Cell booster systems require another antenna inside your home.
 These are called dome and panel.
 The dome antenna is for a large room, and the panel antenna covers a smaller room or area.